madjeek-web/micromvc-plus/README.md

 Standalone demo HTML file, with the library integrated directly into it in a single line.
 No external dependency, this html file is sufficient by itself :

+The file is called demo-standalone-self-contained.html The library is integrated directly into the <head> in a single <script>tag.
+Zero external dependency : https://madjeek-web/madjeek-web.github.io/demo-standalone-self-contained.html

 ---

 ## When should you use microMVC+ ?